Medical clinic shuttering after province cuts payments for virtual care | CBC News

 "It frustrates me and I'm sickened, not just for myself, but for all of the people around here that do not have a family physician," said Peirson during a recent visit.

 Good Doctors was launched in 2016 and provides virtual appointments with physicians.
-There's one key difference between the service and other online options, according to Leo Liao, who founded the company — a nurse is on site to carry out examinations and collect samples.
+There's one key difference between the service and other online options, according to founder Leo Liao — a nurse is on site to carry out examinations and collect samples.

 Peirson said the registered practical nurse at the Mallorytown Pharmacy and Health Centre is more than a familiar face, she provides a connection with a health-care worker who patients have come to know personally during routine visits and serious health issues.

-He argues the presence of a nurse sets Good Doctors apart and has written to health minister Sylvia Jones hoping to help keep the company's 17 locations open.
+He argues the presence of a nurse sets Good Doctors apart and has written to Health Minister Sylvia Jones hoping to help keep the company's locations open.

-Ontario's Ministry of Health did not respond to a request for comment by deadline.
+Ontario's Ministry of Health did not respond to a request for comment.

 Roughly 1,800 patients have used the clinic in Mallorytown, according to a post the company shared on Facebook to announce the closure.
 The province is widening "health inequality" between rural areas and urban centres with walk-in clinics, it added.